Arpit6375/Arpit6375/README.md

 # Hi!<img src="https://github.com/iamshubhamg/iamshubhamg/blob/master/Assests/Hi.gif" width="29px"> This is Arpit Agarwal

-**I'm a 2nd year student at SRM University, pursuing Bachelor Of Technology in the field of Computer Science.
-I am currently learning Web Development and I have a keen interest in Business Administration.
+**I'm a 4th year student at SRM University, pursuing Bachelor Of Technology in the field of Computer Science.
+I am currently learning Web Development and I have a keen interest in Data Analytics.
 Apart from technology, I am a Shutterbug and a Swimmer.**

 <!---
 <table>